 The truth about snoring is that most cases are not harmful.
 Around 24% of the 90 million snorers in America are diagnosed with sleep apnea, leaving the majority in a no-risk category.
 In many instances, snoring is a result of faulty sleep habits or poor sleep hygiene.

-We’re detailing some of the most popular at-home remedies that may help turn down the volume in the bedroom and increase sleep quality for well-rested mornings.
+We’re detailing some of the most popular at-home remedies that may help turn down the volume in the bedroom, reduce snoring, and increase sleep quality for well-rested mornings.

 1. Sleep on your side